-In today’s Australian IT job market, skilled candidates can often find themselves in the fortunate position of being able to cherry-pick between the many roles available to them.
-But what do you do when you have two equally promising job offers laid out in front of you?
+In today’s Australian IT job market, skilled candidates might find themselves in the enviable position of having two equally promising job offers on the table.
 Whilst it’s certainly flattering to be so highly sought-after, determining the most appropriate option for your Technology career can be a difficult task.
-If you have multiple job offers on the table, these tips can help you make the right choice.
+These tips can help you make the right choice.

 Stop and Identify Your Priorities

-The first step to take when deciding between multiple job offers is to give yourself a moment to reflect on your priorities.
+The first step to take when deciding between job offers is to give yourself a moment to reflect on your priorities.
 What were you looking for when you started your job search?
-Perhaps it was a better work/life balance or higher pay.
+Perhaps it was a better work/life balance, work from home flexibility, or higher pay.
 Are there some deal-breaking factors that you want to avoid altogether?
 Once you’ve narrowed in on these key concerns, keep them in the forefront of your mind during the rest of the decision-making process.

 Compare how each role fills these requirements.
 You may find that each offer works for you in a different way and meets different priorities.
 At this point, consider where you may be willing to compromise, as well as what aspects are most essential.
 This will help you keep track of what’s most important whilst you compare job offers, and avoid being swayed by extra perks or promises that don’t meet your core needs.